 [v.21-22b] - On baptism: Paul had drawn a very interesting parallel between this passing through the waters of the Red Sea and baptism.
 In 1st Corinthians 10:1-2, Paul said, "all our fathers were under the cloud, and all passed through the sea, and were all baptized to Moses in the cloud and in the sea..."
 In saying that, Paul is trying to show how the Israelites were immersed into the cloud and into waters of the Red Sea, much like a person is immersed in water during a baptism.
 When the people of Israel passed through the waters, they were acknowledging God as their means of salvation, through Moses, from Pharaoh's army.
 It was certainly an act of faith (Hebrews 11:29), for passing through a sea on dry ground is quite extraordinary, to say the least.
 When they emerged from the waters, they recognized the source of their salvation and feared and believed in God.
 The sacrament of baptism is quite similar.
 When a believer is baptized, he is putting on Christ (Galatians 3:27), or identifying with Christ's life, death, and resurrection.
 The believer is also making a public acknowledgement of Jesus Christ as his Lord and Savior.
 The believer is saved by grace through faith (Ephesians 2:8), and in response, follows Christ in baptism.

 [v.21-22c] - On judgment: In Revelation 20:11-15, there is a description of the judgment that bears some resemblance with this event at the Red Sea.
-In that passage, the account is made of God judging each and every person according to his or her deeds, sparing His chosen ones while those who were not found in the book of life were cast into the lake of fire.
-Likewise, here in Exodus, we have the account of God sparing His chosen ones while those who were not of His chosen ones, namely, Pharaoh and his army, were drowned in the sea, which is parallel to being cast into the lake of fire.
+In that passage, the account is made of God judging each and every person according to his or her deeds, sparing His people while those who were not found in the book of life were cast into the lake of fire.
+Likewise, here in Exodus, we have the account of God sparing His people, but Pharaoh and his army were drowned in the sea, which is parallel to being cast into the lake of fire.